Voyz/databay/docs/source/extending/extending_base_planner.rst

 _unschedule
 ^^^^^^^^^^^

 Unschedule a :any:`Link`.
-This method runs whenever :any:`remove_link` is called and should not be executed directly.
+This method runs whenever :any:`remove_links` is called and should not be executed directly.
 It should accept a link and remove it from the scheduling system you're using.
-Note that you do not need to remove the link from your planner - BasePlanner will automatically remove that link from :any:`BasePlanner.links` when :any:`remove_link` is called.
+Note that you do not need to remove the link from your planner - BasePlanner will automatically remove that link from :any:`BasePlanner.links` when :any:`remove_links` is called.
 It isn't required for the scheduling to be already stopped when :code:`_unschedule` is called.

 If the scheduler you're using utilises some form of task-managing job objects, you may access these using :any:`Link.job` in order to correctly destroy them if necessary when :any:`_unschedule` is called.